UnCaptcha/UnCAPTCHA/README.md

 ## Results

 For the segmented model, we achieved a character accuracy of 93.92% and CAPTCHA accuracy of 76.92%.
-For the OCR model, we achieved a character and CAPTCHA accuracy of 86.1% and 54.92%, respectively.
+For the OCR model, we achieved a character accuracy of 86.1% and CAPTCHA accuracy of 54.92%.

 ## Instructions to Run